digitalMirko/SwiftMapViewAppDemo/README.md

 Now we get into what happens when you click the 'Locate' button on the bottom right.
 The user is prompted with a request message to allow access to our location.
 In the demo we placed it at a nearby downtown Chicago spot.

-In pregress read me file --- not finished yet ----
+In progress read me file --- not finished yet ----

 Coming soon:<br>
 Details and the screen cap images of the app in use can be found on <a href="http://digitalmirko.com/iOSApps.html">Digital Mirko</a>.